Kleefstra Syndrome

 The Kleefstra Syndrome Europe Alliance is a central coordination hub for Kleefstra syndrome in Europe.
 The hub brings together national Kleefstra patient organisations and groups from Europe.
 We work together to improve the lives of our children with Kleefstra syndrome (type 1, gene EHMT1) by providing contacts and information.

-National Kleefstra patient organizations in Europe (click on the map)
+National Kleefstra syndrome patient organizations and contact points in Europe (click on the map)

 For more information you may contact IDefine Europe for Europe related inquiries at info@idefine-europe.org and IDefine for America/Canada/Australia related questions.